shay90210/shay90210/README.md

 ## About Me :
 - Self-Taught and Student @ Nucamp Coding Bootcamp
 - Teacher Credentials and Leadership Abilities
-- Content Creator for TikTok and Podcast "Talk Your FemSH!T"
+- Content Creator for TikTok and Podcast "Talk Your FemSH!T" (TBA)

 ## PROGRAMMING LANGUAGES :
 <p>